-Today it’s hard to imagine a wedding unaccompanied by the soaring notes of Mendelssohn’s famous march, which has provided the soundtrack to the climax of a thousand romantic comedies in the last half-century.
-On 25 January 1842 it was completed by the German composer Felix Mendelssohn.
+Today it’s hard to imagine a wedding unaccompanied by the soaring notes of Mendelssohn’s famous march.
+The rousing jingle, which has provided the soundtrack to the climax of a thousand romantic comedies in the last half-century, was composed by German composer Felix Mendelssohn in 1842.

-Mendelssohn was born into a wealthy Jewish family in the then-independent city-state of Hamburg in 1811, though he was forced to flee to Berlin as a young child to escape Napoleon’s wrath over the role his banking father had had in breaking the Emperor’s continental blockade.
+Mendelssohn was born into a wealthy Jewish family in the then-independent city-state of Hamburg in 1811.
+His family were forced to flee to Berlin as a young child to escape Napoleon’s persecution over the role his banker father had had in breaking the Emperor’s continental blockade.

-In the Prussian capital he received a superb education and was immersed in an environment which included many of the most influential intellectuals of the time, leading one contemporary to joke that “Europe came to the Mendelssohn’s drawing room.”
+In the Prussian capital he received a stellar education.
+In addition, he rubbed shoulders with many leading intellectuals of the time, leading one contemporary to joke that ‘Europe came to Mendelssohn’s drawing room.’

-It is unsurprising therefore that Felix quickly became a well-known child prodigy, and was studying advanced musical theory from the age of eight in 1819.
-His tutor, Carl Friedrich Zelter, introduced him to the earlier styles of Baroque music, particularly Bach, who would exert a profound influence on Felix’s later career as a composer.
+Felix quickly became a well-known child prodigy, and by 1819, the eight-year-old was already studying advanced musical theory.
+His tutor, Carl Friedrich Zelter, introduced him to earlier styles of Baroque music.
+Bach’s work in particular went on to exert a particularly profound influence upon Felix’s later career.

-By the time he was fourteen, he had written six symphonies and his career was well under way.
-Like many such child prodigies, he is reported to have to have been very highly strung and prone to colossal tantrums.
+By the time he was fourteen, Mendelssohn had written six symphonies, and his career was well under way.
+His genius came at a price, since he was reportedly highly-strung and prone to huge tantrums.

-Just a year later, however, he embarked upon a project to write an Overture based on Shakespeare’s comedy A Midsummer Night’s Dream, and the final result is regarded to be the first showcase of his true genius.
+Just a year later, however, he embarked upon a project to write an Overture based on Shakespeare’s comedy A Midsummer Night’s Dream.
+The final result is regarded to be the first showcase of his true genius.

-In the years between re-visiting this work and adding the famous Wedding March, Mendelssohn developed a strong attachment to Britain, which he first visited in 1829, and became a spiritual home where his music was rapturously received.
-He even met Queen Victoria and her husband Albert, a fellow German who was very impressed by the young composer.
+In the years between re-visiting this work and adding the famous Wedding March, Mendelssohn developed a strong attachment to Britain.
+After first visiting in 1829, it went on to become a spiritual home where his music was rapturously received.
+He met Queen Victoria and her husband Albert, the latter whom, as a fellow German, particularly identified with the talented young composer.

-Sadly however, the composer did not live to see the triumphant reception of his most famous work.
-He had died years earlier in 1847 at the age of just thirty-eight after a series of strokes.
+However, Mendelssohn did not live to see the triumphant reception of his most famous work.
+He died in 1847 at the age of just thirty-eight after a series of strokes.

-After his death, as Europe was gripped by anti-Semitism until way into the 20th century, his fame and reputation suffered, but today he has been renovated as one of the best composers of the Romantic period.
+After his death, Europe was gripped by anti-Semitism until way into the 20th century, meaning his fame and reputation suffered.
+However, his work was later re-recognised and revived, and today he is revered as one of the most significant composers of the Romantic period.